mikkerlo/fvtt-token-self-initiative/README.md

 # FoundryVTT Token Self Initiative

 This module adds a `/init` command to the foundry chat.
 So now your players can simply select tokens and enter a command like this: `/init 7` where 7 is desired initiative value.
-This module only works if GM is online!

 ![Example](readme_files/fvtt-token-self-init-optimize.gif)

-**This module is inherently insecure and opens an exploit to allow malicious users to set an initiative to tokens they do not own.
-This can not be done not on purpose.
-Because the module validates on the user side owns the token or not.
-But in theory, they can write some console commands to do this.
-Use this module with people you trust.**

 ## Installation

 Link to manifest: `https://github.com/mikkerlo/fvtt-token-self-initiative/releases/latest/download/module.json`

-## Changelog

-1.0 -- Release first version